medusajs/medusa/.changeset/dull-sheep-raise.md

 "medusa-payment-stripe": patch
 ---

-Use rely on cart totals in payment providers
+Rely on cart totals in payment providers